keras-team/governance/README.md

 Having empathy for our users means:

 - Being users ourselves -- actively using our product in similar scenarios as what our users face.
-- Understand our users by being closely in touch with them and having clear visibility into the developer experience: actively seeking community input in everything we do, listening to feedback, talking with users at external talks and developer events.
+- Understanding our users by being closely in touch with them and having clear visibility into the developer experience: actively seeking community input in everything we do, listening to feedback, talking with users at external talks and developer events.
 - Putting ourselves in our users' shoes: always going above and beyond to be helpful to our users and to improve the user experience of our products.

 **2) We value good design.** We are fully aware that a delightful UX is what has made us successful so far and what will keep making us successful in the future.
 We know that things should be as simple as possible (but no simpler).
 We prefer elegance and minimalism over technical prowess.
 We follow formal principles for good design.

-**3) We embrace openness and we are dedicated to foster our developer community.** We know that long-term community building is critical to the success of our project, and we know that developer communities don't get built behind closed doors at Google.
+**3) We embrace openness and we are dedicated to foster our developer community.** We know that long-term community building is critical to the success of our project, and we know that developer communities don't get built behind closed doors.
 We understand the necessity of doing our work in the open and the importance of involving open-source contributors at all stages of the development process.

-**4) We value and practice good communication.** We understand that great documentation, great code examples, and transparency of governance are essential to Keras adoption and contribute hugely to the Keras UX.
-We value external communication, documentation, and developers relations as much or more than we value technical contributions.
+**4) We value and practice good communication.** We understand that great documentation, great code examples, and transparency of governance are essential to Keras adoption and contribute meaningfully to the Keras UX.
+We value external communication, documentation, and developers relations as much as we value technical contributions.

-**5) We value what makes us different and unique, and we value our brand that users love, Keras.** The Keras brand is an essential tool in reaching our goals: it stands for user-friendliness, accessibility, and good design, in a way that doesn't ring true for our allies and our foes.
+**5) We value what makes us different and unique, and we value our brand that users love, Keras.** The Keras brand is an essential tool in reaching our goals: it stands for user-friendliness, accessibility, and good design.
 We are proud of our banner and we will carry it forward.